B1s9l/EST_FS24_Assignment02/Documentation.md

 As an invariant, we can specify that the value of every node to the left must be smaller and every value to the right of a node must be bigger than the node value itself, this should hold throught the entire execution and also at the end.
 Since I already explicitly evaluate the precondition that the input array is sorted in ascending order, the invariant will always hold since the array is reccursively split up in parts until the middle but not the middle and from the value after the middle, therefor the property of being a BST always holds and verifying this is quite redundant, but done anyway.

 As a postcondition, we can specify that the number of nodes within the constructed BST is equal to the length of the input array, additionally it should also be a Binary search tree.
 Additionally, the resulting tree should differ in hight at most 1.
-The first postcondition that should always hold is defined within after the BST is constructed, and if its not met, there will be no result.
+The first postcondition that should always hold is defined after the BST is constructed, and if its not met, there will be no result.
 For the third postcondition is redundant to verify aswell, but done anyway.
 The second post-condition is verified with the invariant.
 ### 3. Testing Contracts
 testArrayNull: verifies that exception is thrown if the input array is null